NeurEv0/25-26_CPT204-138/report/main.md

 **Dataset C — Merge Sort (298,233 ns).** Despite the data being perfectly sorted by score, the 41 distinct score groups each require internal sorting by location ID.
 Merge Sort handles equal elements stably and efficiently within its merge step.
 Quick Sort degrades due to imbalanced pivot splits on equal-valued sequences.
 Bubble Sort must perform many within-group swaps and cannot fully exploit its early-exit flag, leaving it 6× slower than Merge Sort.

-#### 1.5.3 Which algorithm behaves most consistently across the three datasets?

-**Merge Sort** is the most consistent.
-Its three runtimes span from 0.298 ms to 1.848 ms — a ratio of about 6×, and the variation is attributable to natural differences in the volume of merge-step work, not algorithmic degradation.
-Bubble Sort varies by a factor of 31× (0.421 ms to 13.076 ms) and Quick Sort by 4× (1.871 ms to 7.710 ms), but Quick Sort's worst case (Dataset A) is already approaching quadratic.
-The theoretical guarantee of O(n log n) in all cases is what gives Merge Sort its stable profile.

-#### 1.5.4 If only one sorting algorithm could be used in the final system, which would you choose?
+#### 1.5.3 If only one sorting algorithm could be used in the final system, which would you choose?

 The best single choice would be **Merge Sort**, and the justification depends on the evaluation criterion: